In This Article

 Faster Processing

-A leading US mortgage service provider reduced loan processing times by 90% and saved $100,000 annually by implementing API-driven automation to handle data retrieval and entry across systems.
+A leading US mortgage service provider reduced loan processing times by 90 percent and saved 100,000 dollars annually by implementing API-driven automation to handle data retrieval and entry across systems.
 That kind of improvement compounds across thousands of loans per year.

 LOS-CRM Integration